Message from the Principal

-Our school zone is available on findmyschool.vic.gov.au.
-Findmyschool.vic.gov.au hosts the most up-to-date information about Victorian school zones for 2021 onwards.
+Our school zone is available on findmyschool.vic.gov.au which hosts the most up-to-date information on school zones in Victoria.

-Students residing in this zone are guaranteed a place at our school, which is determined on the basis of your permanent residential address.
+Students residing within our school zone are guaranteed a place at our school, which is determined on the basis of your permanent residential address.

 Nurturing global citizens for personal success in an ever changing world.
 We strive to provide educational excellence through vibrant teaching and a challenging, innovative and relevant curriculum which enables students to become internationally minded, responsible and respectful lifelong learners.
 We aim to develop in our students a love of learning, strong communication skills, the ability to be creative and critical thinkers and to be socially connected and resilient.
 Our school values the whole child and strives to develop strong self-esteem, confidence and independence within a stimulating, supportive and collaborative learning environment.
 Student voice is valued and encouraged to shape and influence learning.
 We provide a developmental, differentiated curriculum with personalised learning within a multi-age structure.
 Our child centred approach acknowledges that children learn at different rates and have preferred learning styles.
 As a caring learning community we promote ‘norms’ based upon values that will frame attitudes, behaviours and responsibilities.
 Throughout the year, students participate in programs which practise human values, encourage a sense of personal responsibility and empower them to make conscious, considered choices.
 Students are supported to develop and apply their thinking in a productive, supportive and relevant learning context A technology rich environment supports student learning and our strong commitment to providing opportunities to enrich and enhance student learning is articulated through our Learning Enhancement program.
 The school highly values education as a partnership of children, staff, parents and the local community.
 Our motto “Aim High” and School Values underpin our philosophy and these values are embedded in our teaching and learning programs and are reinforced through our student negotiated norms.
 The values that form the basis for all our learning are: Responsibility, Respect, Integrity, Belonging and Empathy.